mveytsman/ontoillogical.com/source/_posts/2012-08-30-my-solutions-to-the-stripe-ctf-web-app-edition.markdown

 </script><script>
 ```

 This of course won't work because the quote filter will prevent us from posting a message will all of those quotes.
-We can get around this by encoding each character our javascript as its ASCII value and then running it like `eval(String.fromCharCode(67,61 ...`.
+We can get around this by encoding each character in our javascript as its ASCII value and then running it like `eval(String.fromCharCode(67,61//...)`.
 I used [this](http://www.wocares.com/noquote.php) utility to help me encode everything.

 The above payload, when encoded with `String.fromCharCode` still doesn't work, and it took me a long time to figure out why.